paltryarrow7897/blockchain-bootcamp-final-project/README.md

 Known Limitations:
 1) The dapp assumes that only one type of rooms is available at any hotel.
-2) Visitors hvea to execute a transaction to mark their trip completed.
+2) Visitors have to execute a transaction to mark their trip completed.
 3) As soon as a user books a room, the room is unavailable to book even if the user has to visit at a later date.
 4) No knowledge if the registering hotel is real or a scam.

 Working Functions:
 1) Register Hotel: anyone with an ethereum wallet could list their hotels on the dapp.
-Registration fee is owner defined.
+Registration fee is owner defined, to be changed after Governance.
 2) Book Hotel: visitors choose their hotels, enter number of rooms, from and to dates for their stay and pay.
 3) Checkout: let a visitor mark a visit completed.
 4) Cancel Booking: refunds may be applicable if visitors cancel their booking in a certain period.
+Refund Percentage and Period owner defined, to be changed after Governance.

 ## Future Plans:
 1) Chainlink Keepers to make hotel registration as quarterly renewal service instead of a one time payment.